SearchWP Blog

 When you’re finished managing searchable post attributes, click Done to save the changes you’ve made.

 In addition, you can manage the relevance weight of applicable attributes by moving the slider next to them to the left or right.
+The further right the slider, the more importance or relevance that particular Attribute will be given in the search algorithm.

 When you’re satisfied with the way you’ve customized your search engine, you’ll need to save the changes you’ve made.